The Perfect Two Weeks in Japan

 Naoshima is a famous art island in Japan.
 The entire island is filled with museums and outdoor art installations that are presented seamlessly with the natural beauty of the island.
-Some of the most famous sights include Yayoi Kusama’s polka dotted pumpkin, located on the Benesse Art Site.
+Some of the most famous sights include Yayoi Kusama’s

 If you want to relax on the beach…

 In Okinawa, things get a bit more tropical.
 This area also played an integral role in Japanese history, most recently with its involvement in WWII.
-Okinawa is a collection of dozens of island, separated into several groupings.
+Okinawa is a collection of dozens of islands, separated into several groupings.
 If you want a taste of island life in Japan, consider making the trip to Okinawa.